galaxeeranger/Artificial-Inteligence---ML-and-DL/README.md

 # Artificial-Inteligence---ML-and-DL

-In this repo i have subbmited different notebooks on Machine Learning and Deep Learning.
+In this repo I have subbmited different notebooks on Machine Learning and Deep Learning.